Observe-l/async_mappo/docs/MQTT_DEMO_GUIDE.md

 - `[CLIENT edge-YY] Pretrained RL actor loaded successfully from ... actor.pt obs_dim=243 action_dim=50 ...`
 - `[CLIENT edge-YY] recv step=... agent=truck_X seq=... action_dim=...`
 - `[CLIENT edge-YY] send step=... agent=truck_X seq=... action=... rul=...`

+Note: The observation vector is always `[RUL] + env` of length 243.
+The server reconstructs this for training using the RUL returned by the edge, and the edge actor always consumes `[RUL] + env` for inference.

 ## Troubleshooting